UK Destination Wedding Photographers in Slovenia

 As their guests gathered outside with confetti in hands there was still a lot of kissing going off in the church.
 A joyful shower of confetti later and we descended the 99 steps back onto the boats.

-Waiting on the near shoreline we were greeted by the familiar bus of Bled Tours which swept us through the steep winding streets and tunnels up to Bled Castle.
+Waiting on the near shoreline we were greeted by the familiar bus of Bled Tours.
+They swept us through the steep winding streets and tunnels up to Bled Castle.

 Documentary Wedding Photos at Bled Castle Wedding Reception

-Up close and in the warm evening light the medieval castle with Romanesque tower looked even more impressive.
-All cobbles and stone with detailed metal work and a view to die for overlooking Bled, the lake and the national park behind.
+Up close and in the warm evening light, the medieval castle with Romanesque tower looked even more impressive.
+A seriously stunning venue within which to create these Slovenia wedding photographs.
+All cobbles and stone with detailed metalwork and a view to die for overlooking Bled, the lake and the national park behind.

-A drinks reception and canapés in the under crofts greeted the guests who, after the climb were happy to see some refreshment.
-The popping of champagne corks mixed with the happy chatter and laughter as guests warmed their cockles in such an impressive setting.
+A drinks reception and canapés in the undercrofts greeted the guests.
+After the climb they were happy to see some refreshment.
+The popping of champagne corks mixed with the happy chatter.
+Laughter guests warmed their cockles in such an impressive setting.

-The speeches saw Simon don his reading glasses and he and Caroline snuggled up together in fits of laughter.
+The speeches saw Simon don his reading glasses, he and Caroline snuggled up together in fits of laughter.
 Then there were the tears of joy…

 Wedding Speeches at Bled Castle, Slovenia

-You know it is a wonderfully emotional wedding when you see an ex-marine sent over the edge by the speeches.
-Caroline had carefully restored and printed some black and white photographs of Simon’s parents which had him speechless.
+You know it is an emotional wedding when you see an ex-marine sent over the edge by the speeches.
+Caroline had carefully restored and printed some photographs of Simon’s parents.
+This had him speechless.
 A speech written by his son added to the tears.
 At the point at which the audio telegrams were played there wasn’t a dry eye in the room.

 Once everyone had caught their breath the music finally played.
-Before exiting our medieval surroundings the happy couple danced their first dance and all of the guests joined them for a boogey.
+Before exiting our medieval surroundings the happy couple danced their first dance.
+All of the guests joined them for a boogey.

 A beautiful fairytale day in a beautiful fairytale wedding destination, so full of love (and tears!).